senacor/InnoLabFacebookMessengerCodeCamp/Code_Camp/02_parse_input_db_facebook_templates/README.md

 ## 1. Parse incomming message

 Use Regex to parse your message, ensure the keyword "status" and an eight digit parcel number are part of the message.
+* If the Status is included return meaningful message
-If it is not, let the user know, that you don't know what he is talking about.
+* If it is not, let the user know, that you don't know what he is talking about.
 You can either return a single message (as in [task 1](../01_build_hello_world_chatbot)), a list of messages or a promise, resolving with message(s).

-When doing IO operations like DynamoDB reads, as you will do later in this task, you need to return a promise and resolve it with your response as soon as your asynchronous tasks are done.
+**Caution**: When doing IO operations like DynamoDB reads, as you will do later in this task, you need to return a promise and resolve it with your response as soon as your asynchronous tasks are done.

 ```
 var botBuilder = require('claudia-bot-builder')